SonnyK33/obsidian/Molecules/Edge.md

 - fundamentals - focus on the variance around estimates rather than their mean
-	- hard to just do a better job at predicting a company's EBITDA esp given how much coverage liquid credits have
+	- hard to just do a better job at predicting a company's EBITDA especially given how much coverage liquid credits have
 	- instead I try to determine how risky those estimates are
 		- what is the range for sales, costs, etc
-		- what is the range for EBITDA, a FCF and where should things trade in the extremes of that range
+		- what is the range for EBITDA, FCF and where should things trade in the extremes of that range
 		- based on that, is there asymmetry?
 	- it doesn't matter what next year's EBITDA is, that's unknowable - what matters is the degree to which it can be estimated and the range of possible outcomes
 		- that's how you price risk and look for trading opportunities